NikolayBushilo/NikolayBushilo/README.md

 ### About me

-- Technology enthusiast!
+- Technology enthusiast !
 I enjoy talking about anything tech related - from niche Unix stuff to software and hardware.
 - Linux user (Currently running Arch linux)
-- I am most proficient in C++ and python but I do know some Java, Bash, HTML, Javascript, SQL, Rust ( And have no problem coding in them if needed ).
+- I am most proficient in `C++ and python` but I do know some `Java, Bash, HTML, Javascript, SQL, Rust` ( And have no problem coding in them if needed ).
 - Retro tech lover !

 ### Contact me